Island of Chiloé, CHILE

 Photographs: Felipe Camus, Sergio Pirrone

-The project is situated on a small peninsula on the north east coast of the island, over the Gulf of Ancud, which affords a generous view of the horizon.
+The project is situated on a small peninsula on the Northeastern coast of the island, over the Gulf of Ancud, which has a generous view of the horizon.
 On a clear day one can identify up to seven volcanoes in the distance, including the active Chaitén Volcano.

-The house is placed as a foreign element to the edge of the beach, as if it was an unknown body that is about to take off with a strong breeze.
+The house is placed as a foreign element on the edge of the beach, as if it was an unknown body about to take off with a strong breeze.
 Its exterior geometry is not related to its immediate surroundings.
 The relationship to the area's topography is instead established within its interior spaces.